Study GCSE in the UK

 What is GCSE?

-GCSE stands for General Certificate of Secondary Education.
+GCSE in the UK stands for General Certificate of Secondary Education.
 They are highly valued by schools, colleges and employers.

 The qualification mainly involves studying the theory of a subject, together with some investigative work, while some subjects also involve practical work.
 They are usually studied full-time at school or college, taking five terms to complete.